War (in) Pieces, Part 3

 Gunnery Sergeant Hartman: The deadliest weapon in the world is a Marine and his rifle.
 It is your killer instinct which must be harnessed if you expect to survive in combat.
 Your rifle is only a tool.
 It is a hard heart that kills.
 If your killer instincts are not clean and strong you will hesitate at the moment of truth.
 You will not kill.
 You will become dead Marines and then you will be in a world of shit because Marines are not allowed to die without permission.
 Do you maggots understand?
 Full Metal Jacket- Stanley Kubrick

 If it wasn’t cold outside I liked standing on the chow hall parade deck looking out on the Potomac at a big bend in the river and reading knowledge or being in my own head.
-It was very wide as it flowed past the chow hall and sometimes the wind would blow across the water and freeze your whole body.
+The river was very wide as it flowed past the chow hall and sometimes the wind would blow across the water and freeze your whole body.
 I just had to stand there at parade rest and nobody bothered me and I didn’t have to talk to anyone.
 When the company formed up we’d march to whatever was next on the plan of the day.

 I remember the day I discovered that the schedule for the plan of the day was printed out and published on the DI hut bulkhead the night before.
 It was like finding a treasure map.
 I started writing the schedule down in my notebook every night and it was like I knew all the answers.
 I always had something to write on and write with at all times after that.

 I remember that an Amtrac train used to roll though Quantico a few times a day.
 It passed in front of the parade field and under the overpass we marched across to get to the chow hall.
-I liked seeing that train because it reminded me that the real world was still out there and real people out in it were riding trains and not suffering thru the misery of candidate training.
+I liked seeing that train because it reminded me that the real world was still out there and that real people were out in it riding trains and not suffering thru the misery of candidate training.

 I pulled or tore my quad muscle in my leg sometime in the last two weeks at OCS.
 I needed to limp to formation and when I ran I looked like one of the apes from the movie Planet of the Apes.
 Some people called me “the Gimp” from Pulp Fiction- other people called me Cornelius like the ape in the movie.
 The only thing that mattered was that I wouldn’t quit and everyone- the other candidates, my DI’s and my platoon commander knew it.